Chocolate Whey Protein Bars

 How to store whey protein bars

-Since there is some water added to these whey protein bars, it’s best to store them in an airtight container in the fridge for up to three days.
 You can freeze any extra bars that you won’t eat within this time frame.
-They can be defrosted in the fridge overnight as needed, or let them soften slightly at room temperature for a few minutes before eating.
+They can be defrosted in the fridge overnight as needed, or let them soften at room temperature before eating.

 Chocolate protein bars with whey protein powder separated with baking paper